Cannon School

 Cannon School is an independent, nonsectarian, college preparatory institution serving students in junior kindergarten through grade 12.
 Cannon School is located in Concord, North Carolina in Cabarrus County, on a 65 acre campus on Poplar Tent Road near the Cabarrus-Mecklenburg county line.

 History

 Cannon School was founded in 1969 as a segregation academy named Cabarrus Academy, immediately following court rulings mandating the desegregation of North Carolina public schools.

-The school was located in the historic downtown Concord residence of local textile entrepreneur J.W.
-Cannon.
+The school was located in the historic downtown Concord residence of local textile entrepreneur James William Cannon.
 The school initially served students in grades 1-10.
 Upon opening, the school had 75 all white students, but neither a cafeteria nor a gymnasium.
 Tuition was $750.
-Headmaster Herman Butrick claimed that black students would have been admitted, but that none had applied.
+Headmaster Herman Butrick claimed that black students would have been admitted, but none had applied.
 In 1970, the IRS found that the school had a non-discriminatory admissions policy and was thus eligible for tax-exempt status.

-In 1994 the school relocated to its current 65 acre campus in the northwestern corner of Cabarrus county, and in 1998 Cabarrus Academy was renamed Cannon School.
+In 1994, the school relocated to its current 65 acre campus in the northwestern corner of Cabarrus County.
+In 1998, Cabarrus Academy was renamed Cannon School.

-Originally a school for junior kindergarten through eighth grade, Cannon expanded throughout the 1990s and graduated its first senior class in 2002.
-(Note: First "new" senior class.
-As Cabarrus Academy, the school did graduate seniors in its earlier years.)

-The school enrolled approximately 1045 students for the 2024–2025 school year.
+The school enrolled approximately 1,045 students for the 2024–2025 school year.